tsekeres/ASSIGNMENT-Tamagotchi/README.md

 If you are worried you version will never be as good as the original you can still buy yourself a real one [HERE](https://www.bandai.com/tamagotchi/)

 ## Setup
 This project will be built with modules that are laced together with webpack.
-Set up webpack, eslint, and babel like we have done in class.

 ## HTML
 Your index.html file should look like this: